mainkoon81/Study-09-MachineLearning-B/README.md

 > Q. **What if the number of datapoints are astronomical?** Then producting is not a good idea.
 We again need a log-function that turns products into sums...and remember..when input is ranged from 0 to 1(coz..they are probabilities), the logarithm gives negative.
 And this is the **Entropy** function.

 ### > Cross Entropy
+As always, we don't like a huge entropy value..

 We here, define **Error-Function**, using Cross Entropy.
 If I have a bunch of events and probabilities, Cross-Entropy says **how likely those events happen based on the probabilities**.
 If it's highly likely, then we have a small Cross-Entropy.
 If it's unlikely, we have a large Cross-Entropy.
  - A good model gives a low cross-entropy and a bad model gives a high cross-entropy.
 So our goal has changed:
    - **Minimize the Cross Entropy = Maximize the probability**